phoomparin/100-days-of-code/rules.md

 ## Additional Rules

-1. I will post about my progress every day -> using the hashtag #100DaysOfCode on facebook.
-(My twitter is protected for sanity reasons.)
+1. I will post about my progress every day -> using the hashtag #100DaysOfCode on both Facebook and Twitter.
 2. If I code at work, that time won't count towards the challenge.
 3. I will push code to GitHub every day so that anyone can see my progress.
 4. I will update the (Log)[log.md] with the day's progress and provide a link so that others can see my progress.